About the Phoenix

 There’s something missing in Peachland: Good journalism and community news worth reading.
 Stories with that extra interview, the added research, the ones that come from hitting the pavement, are stories that matter.
 Community news only works when you live where you write, and you’re directly involved and interested in what locals are doing.
 That’s why I launched the Phoenix.

 I’ve been a reporter at four different weekly papers in Alberta and at the Calgary Sun, where I was a general assignment reporter, a special sections writer and editor, then managing editor for Calgary 24Hours.
-We moved here five years ago, and in November 2018 I became editor of the Peachland View.
-Right after I sent the July 12, 2019 issue to press, I was laid off because of cost concerns.
+We moved here seven years ago, and in November 2018 I became editor of the Peachland View.
+Right after I sent the July 12, 2019 issue to press, I was laid off (along, eventually, with the rest of the local staff) because of cost concerns.

 Publisher & Editor